anuditverma/anuditverma.github.io/_posts/2017-07-14-fix-location-could-not-be-display-input-output-error-in-ubuntu.md

 ```
 This will check the C: drive for errors, and fix them if detected.

-* Alternatively you can also type,
+* Alternatively, you can also type,

 ```bash
 chkdsk /r C: